 Payment options: Credit card, ApplePay or Paypal.

-Touchnote request photos of a minimum 1000 x 760 pixels and a maximum resolution of 300dpi (which is standard for printing).
-You can create a layout of up to 6 photos and add a short caption to the front, which can be rotated between landscape or portrait.
-There is a title option which is an added upgrade.
+Touchnote request photos of a minimum 1000 x 760-pixels and a maximum resolution of 300-dpi (which is standard for printing).
+You can create a layout of up to 6 photos and add a themed border.

-Premium features include options to use a photo as a personalized “stamp”, along with a basic map of your location.
+Premium features include sticker (graphics) for the front of the postcard, photo filters e.g. black and white, use of your own handwriting, options to use a photo as a personalized “stamp”, along with a basic map of your location.
 There is also an option to create a postcard without text and send it to yourself to handwrite later.
 You can return to your order history to use a design again in the future.

-Of all the apps TouchNote was the most guilty of all the apps with regard to popups trying to upsell you on subscriptions and other features/products.
-You can understand there isn’t much margin in a $4 postcard, after printing and shipping but the tactics felt deceitful.
-At the final purchase point, the app tries to get you to sign up for a subscription and doesn’t make it clear that you can just cancel out of this screen and send a one-off card.
+Of all the apps TouchNote is the most guilty of all the apps with regard to popups trying to upsell you on subscriptions and other features/products.
+You can understand there isn’t much margin in a $3 postcard, after printing and shipping but the tactics felt deceitful.
+At the final purchase point, the app tries to get you to sign up for a subscription.
+If you select the option to just purchase this one card, it then tries to sell you credits and doesn’t make it clear that you can just cancel out of this screen by using the cross in the top right corner.
 You can see this misleading design reflected in some of the negative reviews by other users online.
-Be careful what you are clicking on and note that anything with a little yellow crown symbol is a Premium feature.
+Be careful what you are clicking on and note that anything with a little crown symbol is a Premium feature.

 Snapshot Postcard snapshotpostcard.com